Victoria’s Secret’s Candice Swanepoel Flaunts Her Body In A Tiny Polka Dot Bikini

 In the caption of the stunning beach pictures, Tropic of C revealed that the newest swimwear piece Swanepoel was sporting is called the Coco bikini in the starry night print.

-Candice’s latest look at her bikini body came shortly after The Inquisitr shared a look at the star wearing a string red two-piece earlier this week.
+Candice’s latest look at her bikini body came shortly after the Inquisitr shared a look at the star wearing a string red two-piece earlier this week.

 But it’s not just bikinis that the model has been modeling from her line.